-Brands like to advertise how their routers are dual-branded and thus support both 2.4GHz and 5GHz networks.
+Brands like to advertise how their routers are dual-band and thus support both 2.4GHz and 5GHz networks.

 But what is the difference?
 And which is best for your home?